Digital Product Passport··13 min read

 Why Current Solutions Fail

 Custom-built solutions are expensive and fragile.
-Some large enterprises will attempt to build DPP infrastructure from scratch.
-Most will find that the cost of maintaining compliance with evolving delegated acts across multiple product categories — while also serving consumer-facing experiences — is far greater than anticipated.
+Enterprises that build DPP infrastructure from scratch typically underestimate the cost of maintaining compliance across evolving delegated acts and multiple product categories.

-The fundamental problem is that these approaches treat the DPP as a compliance checkbox.
-They do not recognise what it actually is: the foundation of a permanent digital relationship between a product and every person who interacts with it.
+The underlying problem is that all these approaches treat the DPP as a compliance checkbox — not as the foundation of a permanent digital relationship between a product and every person who ever interacts with it throughout its life.

 The Bigger Picture: Every Product Gets a Digital Identity

-This is what we mean when we say every product should have a digital life.
-The DPP mandate is the catalyst, but the value extends far beyond regulatory compliance.
+This is what it means for every product to have a digital life.
+The DPP mandate is the catalyst; the value extends far beyond compliance.

 The Timeline: When This Becomes Mandatory